-In the early 1990s I was working at an architectural design company, one of the biggest in Finland.
+In the early 1990s, I was working at an architectural design company, one of the biggest in Finland.
 The recession that started in Finland in 1990 hit the construction industry hard.
 In 1994 the unemployment rate in the industry was a staggering 36.7 percent.
-Our company was forced to lay off staff, and we desperately needed new ideas.
+Our company had to lay off staff, and we desperately needed new ideas.

 Before the recession, our company had a steady flow of new projects.
 The company had good connections with leading clients and contractors, which meant that we did not need to do much marketing to keep the staff occupied.
 The recession quickly changed that situation.

 One of the challenges of an economic downturn is to keep the talent in the company.
 Even if you lay people off temporarily, some may be tempted to look around and perhaps never come back.
 That’s why company owners must not make hasty decisions, even if the economic situation is excruciating.
 Motivating top talent to stay is possible, but it requires creative solutions.

 The economic situation of our company was not bad at first, and I guess it stayed sound due to decisive actions to reduce the number of staff early on.
 We had also been actively searching for new business opportunities before the downturn.

 Based on the lessons learned during our ordeal, here are some tactics for coping with a recession and holding on to your top talent: